Montezuma, Costa Rica

 When we asked people why foreigners move to Montezuma, they responded:

 "Montezuma is a popular destination for expats due to its stunning natural beauty, laid-back lifestyle, and affordable cost of living.
 The area is known for its stunning beaches, lush rainforest, and diverse wildlife, making it a great place to explore and relax.
 Montezuma also offers a variety of activities, from surfing and snorkeling to yoga and hiking, making it a great place to stay active.
-Additionally, the cost of living in Montezuma is much lower than in other parts of Costa Rica, making it an attractive option for expats looking to stretch their budget," remarked one expat living in Montezuma.
+Additionally, the cost of living in Montezuma is much lower than in other parts of Costa Rica, making it an attractive option for expats looking to stretch their budget," said an expat in Montezuma.

 About the Author